dyazincahya/awesome-nativescript/README.md

 - [Intersection Observer](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-intersection-observer) - A NativeScript plugin that detects when a UI element enters or exits the viewport.
 - [Keyboard](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-keyboard) - A NativeScript plugin that allows programmatically showing and hiding the virtual keyboard.
 - [Keyboard Opening](https://github.com/Bezlepkin/nativescript-plugins/tree/main/packages/nativescript-keyboard-opening) - A plugin that allows you to track keyboard opening, changing, closing and returns keyboard height.
-- [System UI](https://github.com/nativescript-community/systemui) - Provides API for changing the styles of SystemUI (StatusBar, NavigationBar...) on iOS.
+- [System UI](https://github.com/nativescript-community/systemui) - Provides API for changing the styles of SystemUI (StatusBar, NavigationBar, Etc) on iOS.
 - [Theme Switcher](https://github.com/NativeScript/plugins/blob/main/packages/theme-switcher) - A plugin that allows you to switch themes based on the theme from @nativescript/theme.
 - [View Shot](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-view-shot) - Take a screenshot of an existing view, or render a view in the background and take a screenshot of it.